ejjjjkang/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, my name is Eunjeong (you can pronounce my name "oong-jeong"),
+**Hi, my name is Eunjeong 🙂**

+(you can pronounce my name **"oong-jeong"**),

 My research interest is related to build and design system to improve online space creatively, positively, and collaboratively.
-I am exploring the latest online public social movements and improvements arising from their integration such as online discourse, memes, livestream, wikipedia.
-With the help of application supported by the AI and data driven approaches, I believe that personal, or the member of the public can give off their potentials.
+I am exploring the latest online social movements of public and their creative behaviors arising from communication such as creating memes, being passionated as a fan of someone.
+With the mediation of application supported by AI and data driven approaches, I believe that individuals, the member of the public is able to give off their potential beyond their own ability.

+Eunjeong received **Master of Arts and Science degree** from the Department of Art and Technology at Sogang University in Korea.

+Before starting the academic life, she worked as a digital advertising content planner for about 3 years.

 You can confirm my CV @ [here](https://docs.google.com/document/d/1qHcXlC2tz-_s7MbvZIfg-cwp5LtR9dXpFsYHLS_Tc6Q/edit){:target="\_blank"}.